PaulaYaniz/Unit3/Project/Project3.md

 ### Success criteria:
-1. There is a secure registration and login system.
-2. There is an option to reset forgotten password.
+1. There is a secure registration and login system and there is an option to reset forgotten password.
 3. The application contains a main page with a box asking what is her mood today, to which she can only answer with one adjective.
 4. After answering the adjective, costumer will be able to write notes.
 5. The notes will be grouped in folders by the adjectives.
 6. Negative adjectives notes will be encrypted, and password cannot be changed.
 7. The application will allow to delete, add and edit notes.

+Apendix
 ![image](https://user-images.githubusercontent.com/89135778/220805673-657a1824-1ded-4267-ae6a-34af9c249100.png)